WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 This list is by no means exhaustive.
 In some cases, a motor vehicle accident may also be eligible for a work injury claim if you were driving for work.

-Before we lodge any workers’ compensation claim, we map your medical evidence, forecast economic loss, and fight for the full compensation the WorkCover scheme allows.
+Before we lodge any workers’ claim compensation, we assess your medical reports, lost income, and long-term impact, and fight for the full compensation available under the WorkCover scheme.

 What You Can Claim Under WorkCover